vgvassilev/clad/docs/userDocs/source/user/CoreConcepts.rst

 Working
 --------

-For computing gradient of a function with an n-dimensional input - forward mode requires n forward passes.
+For computing the gradient of a function with an :math:`n`-dimensional input, forward mode requires :math:`n` forward passes.

 Vector mode does it in a single forward pass.
 Instead of accumulating one scalar derivative per node, it maintains a gradient vector at each node, so the